openshift/hypershift/README.md

 ## How to create a hosted cluster

 The `hypershift` CLI tool comes with commands to help create an example hosted cluster.
-The cluster will come with a node pool consisting of two workers nodes.
+The cluster will be created with a default node pool with the number of workers specified by the `--node-pool-replicas` flag (defaults to 0).

 **Prerequisites:**